History of Belgium: Historiography

-The medievalist Godefroid Kurth (1847–1916) was a student of Germany's famous professor Leopold von Ranke.
-Kurth introduced Ranke's advanced scholarly methods in his seminar at the Universite de Liège.
-Belgian historiography achieved international stature in the early 20th century with the work of medievalist Henri Pirenne (1862–1935).
+Belgian historiography achieved international stature in the early 20th century with the work of medievalist Henri Pirenne.

-Historiography at Ghent University was pioneered by medievalists, especially Hubert Van Houtte.
 After 1945 Charles Verlinden introduced the methods of the French Annales School of social history.
 Research topics at Ghent included colonial and maritime history, the history of prices and wages, agrarian history, business history, and the textile industry.
-In the 1970 and 1980s came a broadening to such topics as historical demography; living standards and lifestyles; beggary and crime; and the history of culture and mind-sets.
+In the 1970 and 1980s came a broadening to such topics as historical demography; living standards and lifestyles; beggary and crime; and the history of culture.